 I find it absolutely fascinating – there is SO much to learn.
 I’ve been very fortunate and have an extremely experienced and incredibly kind beekeeper to guide me along my way.
-I keep my hive in a beautiful, peaceful suburban apiary where all the beekeepers are pretty wonderful!
-I really feel I have landed on my feet.
+I keep my hive in a beautiful, peaceful suburban apiary full of native fruit trees, butterflies and beekeepers. it is the most beautiful spot and I really feel I have landed on my feet.

 My first year was brilliant, I learned so much.
 I even ended up with about 40lbs of honey which I hadn’t been expecting.
 I realise, now, that was ‘beginners luck’.